knpuniversity/rest/knpu/episode1/error-404-json.rst

 Of course, creating that page is still up to you.
 But we'll talk more about documentation in the next episode.

-Run the tests to see if we broken anything:
+Run the tests to see if we broke anything:

 .. code-block:: bash